IanMcNelly/maniacal-hunter/README.md

 ### Notifications
-*   At the moment, notifications are handled by the default hunter plugin, and pretty well.
+*   At the moment, trap otifications are handled by the default hunter plugin, and pretty well.
 This is intended to supplement, not replace